Emile666/stc1000_stm8/README.md

 ![st-link-v2](img/st_link_v2.png)<br>
 *The ST-Link V2 USB adapter*

 The frontpanel PCB already has a 4-pin connector (labeled with SIG, RST, VCC and GND).
-Solder some pins to this and connect the ST-Link adapter (use GND-GND, RST-RST and SWIM-SIG.
-VCC is not needed).
+Solder some pins to this and connect the ST-Link adapter (use GND-GND, RST-RST and SWIM-SIG).
+Power up the STC-1000 device, so that it uses it's own power-supply (in this way, the 4th VCC pin on the connecter is not needed). **Please be aware that most of the PCB is directly connected to the MAINS voltage, so keep your fingers out of it!**

 This is all you need to reprogram the device!
-Power-up the STC-1000 and connect the ST-Link V2 USB to it.
+Now power-up the STC-1000 and connect the ST-Link V2 USB to it.

 ![swim-interface](img/swim_interface.jpg)<br>
 *The Programming Interface.
 Note that you have to solder the 4-pins in place!*